Think about the people that serve your your daily coffee behind the counter for a second . Do you see mostly men, or women?

 It’s a dense topic once you attempt to notice the gender balance in cafes, and one that is hard to pin.
 Why?
 Statistically speaking, there’s a pretty even balance in the hospitality industry of gender.

 Whilst there may be a gender balance in hospitality, there are more women in more menial positions than their male counterparts.
 Looking over at our head baristas pouring coffees.
 You may notice it shift to male domination behind the machine.
-Cast your eyes over to the manager or supervisor overlooking staff and or the owner of the cafe ; you’ll be finding even more men.
+Cast your eyes over to the manager or supervisor overlooking staff and or the owner of the cafe.
+You’ll be finding even more men.
 Alas, in all our progression we can still see the ingrained attitude of leaving jobs requiring technique, the use of machinery, managerial skills and stressful decision-making to the men.

 Through years of development in hospitality, why has this hierarchy stuck?
 Imagine applying for a job only to be knocked back because a business is striving for an equal gender workforce, no matter if you are the best person for the job.
 No cafe owner can help the natural ebb and flow of people applying for these positions.
-When it comes to hiring staff, naturally they are going to choose the best fit for the position and business – it would be discrimination if they didn’t.
+When it comes to hiring staff, naturally they are going to choose the best fit for the position and business.
+It would be discrimination if they didn’t.

 Our very own company director Jess Hol sheds some light on her experience as a woman in the industry

 She agrees that there is indeed a gender imbalance when it comes to the specialty coffee industry, more so than mainstream coffee where we see plenty of women behind the machine.
 “It’s definitely is starting to improve a little bit.
-In the last five years or so there definitely is more women coming into the industry.”
+In the last five years or so there definitely are more women coming into the industry.”

 The gender balance is more dependant on what stage of the coffee supply chain you are examining.
-As Jess points out, the initial farming, growing and picking of coffee beans is certainly female-dominated, this being a traditionally female role.
-Jobs of buying and roasting are male dominated, with business, sales and warehouse jobs being stereotyped as male roles.
+As Jess points out, the initial farming, growing and picking of coffee beans is female-dominated, this being a traditionally female role.
+Jobs of buying and roasting are male dominated, with business, sales and warehouse jobs stereotyped as male roles.

-In her years of sourcing and buying coffee beans and business ownership, Jess does note the tendency of sales people and other managers looking to speak to a male manager.
+In her years of sourcing and buying coffee beans and business ownership, Jess notes the tendency of sales people and other managers looking to speak to a male manager.
 “They’ll have a bit of a surprised look on their face when you tell them that you are in charge,” she says.
 In business ownership there certainly remains that “boy’s club mentality”.
 However, overall she cannot note a particular incidence of discrimination.
 Not one to be put off by male-dominated fields, she was the only woman in the first ever cupping competition she participated in.
 Since then, however, she has noticed a growth of more and more women competing in these competitions.